-In the event of the ball touching the goal-keeper before passing between the posts, when a penalty kick is being taken at the expiry of time, a goal is scored.
+In the event of the ball touching the goalkeeper before passing between the posts, when a penalty kick is being taken at the expiry of time, a goal is scored.
 (International Board, June 17th, 1901.)

 The Laws of the Game are intended to provide that games should be played with as little interference as possible, and in this view it is the duty of Referees not to give penalties for technical or supposed breaches.
 Constant whistling for trifling and doubtful breaches produces bad feeling and loss of temper on the part of the players and spoils the pleasure of spectators.
-(Council, December 14th, 1903.)
+(Council, December 14th, 1903) Where a defending player is ordered off

+Index.

 Instructions to Referees.

-alty kick, must not advance beyond his goal line.

-The penalty kick can only be awarded for the following nine offences, intentionally committed by a player of the defending side within the penalty area:-

-- 1. Tripping an opponent.

-- 2. Kicking an opponent.

-- 3. Striking an opponent.

-- 4. Jumping at an opponent.

-- 5. Handling the ball.

-- 6. Holding an opponent.

-- 7. Pushing an opponent.

-- 8. Charging an opponent violently or dangerously.

-- 9. Charging an opponent from behind.

-Until the Referee has satisfied himself that the players are in their oper positions he should not give ignal for the kick to be taken.

-Any player wilfully encroaching

-signal before taking the penalty kick A player may not rush in from his place outside the penalty area unti the ball has been kicked.
-If he does so he may be cautioned, and on repeating the offence be ordered off the field of play.
+Instructions to Secretaries.
+Instructions to Players. alty kick, must not advance beyond his goal line.
+The penalty kick can only be awarded for the following nine of- fences, intentionally committed by a player of the defending side within the penalty area :- 1.
+Tripping an opponent.
+2. Kicking an opponent.
+3. Striking an opponent.
+4. Jumping at an opponent.
+5. Handling the ball.
+6. Holding an opponent.
+7. Pushing an opponent.
+8. Charging an opponent violently or dangerously.
+9. Charging an opponent from behind. signal before taking the penalty kick A player may not rush in from hi place outside the penalty area unti the ball has been kicked.
+If he doe so he may be cautioned, and on re peating the offence be ordered off the field of play.
 The kick must be forward.
 Though a penalty kick may be deserved, the Referee is empowered not to enforce it, if to do so would benefit the offenders.
-Also if a penalty kick is awarded, and scores the Referee must ignore any infringement by the defenders, and let the goal stand.
+Also if ε penalty kick is awarded, and scores the Referee must ignore any infringe ment by the defenders, and let the goal stand. • Until the Referee has satisfied him- self that the players are in their proper positions he should not give signal for the kick to be taken. by player wilfully encroaching should first be cautioned and on a repetition be ordered off the field of play.

-Index.
-Text of the Laws.
-Official Decisions.

-LAW 17 (continued). field for kicking or striking an opponent within the penalty area, the Referee also has the power to award a penalty kick.
-(Council, November 5th, 1906.)
-When a goal results from a penalty kick, it shall not be nullified, although there may have been an infringement of Law by the defending side.

-i :

-Instructions to Referees.

-should first be cautioned and on a repetition be ordered off the field of play.
 A penalty kick can be taken after time has expired.
 Once more the Referee is reminded that it is the intentional breach of Law that must be punished.
 The Referee must not award a penalty kick, but let the play go on if he considers it would be to the advantage of the side offended against.
 It is a common fault of Referees that, when players have committed offences for which they should have been ordered off the field of play, a penalty kick only has been awarded.
 The awarding of a penalty kick does not free a Referee from the duty of also ordering the offender off the field of play, where the offence is such as justifies this.

+Index.
+Text of the Law Official Decisions.
+LAW 17 (contin